acouvreur/twitch-channel-points-hackathon/README.md

   - Linux: `.snap` file
   - Mac OSX: `.dmg` file
 - Install it!
   - This software is currently not signed/verified, so some operating system (e.g. Windows) may display an alert telling you that this software could be dangerous for your system.
-You need to accept the risks and allow the installatino.
+You need to accept the risks and allow the installation.

 ## License